-An article published in the October 11, 2013 issue of BMC Journal (BMC Medicine 2013, 11:222) should deal a fatal blow to an industry rife with fraud: the food supplements.
+An article published in the October 11, 2013 issue of BMC Journal (BMC Medicine 2013, 11:222) should deal a fatal blow to an industry rife with fraud: The food supplements.
 But will it?
-Read on.
+Read on…

 A number of small studies conducted in recent years have suggested a sizable percentage of herbal products are not what they purport to be.
 These studies had several problems.
-They were small, they used techniques that could make their conclusions open to criticism by sworn skeptics, and most importantly they ran smack against a multibillion industry and Senator Orrin Hatch, their mouthpiece in Washington.
+They were small, they used techniques that could make their conclusions open to criticism by sworn skeptics, and most importantly, they ran smack against a multi-billion industry and Senator Orrin Hatch, their mouthpiece in Washington.

 With $5 billion in annual sales, what’s a few millions to buy influence with some key congressmen?
 There are 29,000 herbal medicines, and the number keeps growing.
 The industry has become politically “too big to fail” in the sense that a very large proportion of the American people is using one or more of these nostrums, many thousands of people directly or indirectly benefit from it economically,and the propaganda machine against the “nanny state” is in full throttle.

 The article in the BMC journal should shake the foundations of the supplement industry.
 Unlike previous studies, the investigators used a DNA technique called barcoding which uses selected DNA sequences to uniquely identify any organism of interest, be it plant, animal, bacterial, or viral.
-Basically the same principle used in uniquely identifying any item you buy in the store.
+Basically, the same principle used in uniquely identifying any item you buy in the store.

 They found that many were not what they claimed to be, and that pills labeled as popular herbs were often diluted —or replaced entirely—by cheap fillers like soybean, wheat and rice.
-Among the supplements tested was echinacea that is supposed to fight off colds, but instead what you got is ground up Parthenium hysterophorus, a bitter-tasting weed (so it must be good for you) and rashes, nausea and explosive flatulence.
+Among the supplements tested was echinacea that is supposed to fight off colds, but instead what you got is ground up Parthenium hysterophorus, a bitter-tasting weed (so it must be good for you), and rashes, nausea and explosive flatulence.

-Echoes of another fake scientific group, The Tobacco Reeaerch Council, in their rear-guard tactic of raising doubt about the validity of the science.
+Echoes of another fake scientific group, The Tobacco Research Council, in their rear-guard tactic of raising doubt about the validity of the science.
 Except that the hired guns of the tobacco industry had a lot more chutzpah than Dr. Garner.
 “Over all, I would agree that quality control is an issue in the herbal industry,” Dr. Gafner said.
 “But I think that what’s represented here is overblown.
 I don’t think it’s as bad as it looks according to this study.”

 You might ask, why isn’t the industry regulated just like any drug if they purport to medicinal benefits?
 They get away with it because Senator Orrin Hatch of Utah defanged FDA oversight of this industry in 1994.
 In fact, he blocked any subsequent attempts to tame the Wild West state of the industry by threatening to block all funding for the FDA.